awsdocs/aws-kms-developer-guide/doc_source/logging-using-cloudtrail.md

 Although, by default, all AWS KMS actions are logged as CloudTrail events, you can exclude AWS KMS actions from a CloudTrail trail\.
 For details, see [Excluding AWS KMS events from a trail](#filtering-kms-events)\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
-To learn about other ways to monitor the use of your , see [Monitoring customer master keys](monitoring-overview.md)\.
+To learn about other ways to monitor the use of your CMKs, see [Monitoring customer master keys](monitoring-overview.md)\.

 ## AWS KMS information in CloudTrail<a name="kms-info-in-cloudtrail"></a>